Make an Open-Faced Greek Pita as an easy alternative to a stuffed pita. Add your favorite toppings and enjoy a taste of the Mediterranean.

-A few weeks ago, when we had friends over for Movie Club, we had a Greek-themed dinner.
+A few weeks ago, when we had friends over for Dinner Club, we had a Greek-themed dinner.
 Justin planned this one because I really don’t care for Greek food much (I despise cucumbers!).
 He was so excited to make Greek Pita Sandwiches for dinner.

 Although the pitas weren’t homemade, the Tzatziki sauce was!
 In addition to the tzatziki, we had a bunch of other Greek/Mediterranean food as options for the sandwiches.
 Of course, we also made a batch of hummus so I would have something to eat, too.